ldiazcharris/repo_examples_ITS/readme.md

 Every switch has three characteristic branches: start, continue and detour branch.
 Start branches need a departure signal and a manoeuvring signal to allow movements to the continuing branch and a detour branch respectively.
 Continue and detour branches have the same signals but in the opposite direction, allowing trains to return to the start branch.
 This is defined in Algorithm 7 and then in Figure 7 is applied on every switch of thid  example.

-The signals in blue colour are named based on the point they want to protect: S for Starting branch, C for the Continue branch and B for the Detour branch.
+The signals for switches are named based on the point they want to protect: S for Starting branch, C for the Continue branch and B for the Detour branch.
 However, there are other signals named with H that are not protecting explicitly any of the three points switches have.

 Signals generated for